 - Mah Jongg – meets every Wednesday’s at 9:30.
 Free lessons are offered please contact Myra Borchard : [email protected]

 THE OPPORTUNITY SHOP

-Owned and operated by Sisterhood for 50 years, the shop has helped us to continue the tradition of giving to the Temple.
+Owned and operated by Sisterhood for over 50 years, the shop has helped us to continue the tradition of giving to the Temple.
 Over the years we’ve outfitted and stocked the kitchen and furnished studies for the Cantor and Assistant Rabbi.
 Sisterhood members beautified the Sanctuary with needle point artwork, carpeting and new seating and paid for the sound system for the hearing impaired.
 The list goes on.
-In keeping with the tradition started by our founders 50 years ago, Op Shop funds have supported Sisterhood’s gift to the Capital Campaign: to date we have donated $135,000!
+In keeping with the tradition started by our founders 50 years ago, Op Shop funds have supported Sisterhood’s gift to the Capital Campaign: to date we have donated $180,000!

 The Op Shop is located across from Rite Aid at 61 No. Greeley Ave; 238-4420.
 We’re always looking for volunteers to help at the Shop.
 Or consider supporting the Op Shop by donating or consigning gently used clothing, all household goods, linens, bric-a-brac, kitchen items, small chairs, small tables, lamps, comforters, etc. Donations are accepted daily from 10 am to 4 pm; consignments from 10am-noon.